StebeLski/kottans-frontend/README.md

 ***
 ## Task 3
 ## Intro to HTML and CSS
 For me new was information about css rules of inheritance and cascading.
 I'm surprised how skilfully css can be used.
-In future i will use semantic-right html tags and intend to write css code more cleaner
+In future i will use semantic-right html tags and intend to write css code more cleaner.
 ![introToHtmlCss](https://github.com/StebeLski/kottans-frontend/blob/master/03_task_html_css_intro/introToHtmlCss.PNG)
 ***
 ![htmlBasic](https://github.com/StebeLski/kottans-frontend/blob/master/03_task_html_css_intro/htmlBasic.PNG)